-outh-Initiated, Shared Decisions With Adults
+Youth-Initiated, Shared Decisions With Adults

-/outh-Initiated and Directed
+Degrees of Participation Youth-Initiated and Directed

-outh-initiated and birected

-Adult-Initiated, Shared Decisions With Young People
+of Part Adult-Initiated, Shared Decisions With Young People

-Consulted and Informed
+icipatio Consulted and Informed

-Assigned But Informed
+n i Assigned But Informed

-Tokenism
+Non- Tokenism

-Decoration
+Non-participation Decoration

-Manipulation
+ation Manipulation

-Y - A

 nder its broad authority to advance the goals of the Mental Health Services Act, the Commission has prioritized children's mental health and has elevated the importance of schools as a point of access for services and a core partner in promoting mental wellbeing.
 The Commission has fostered public discussions in hearings and community forums.
 It has supported innovation projects involving school-based partnerships.
 It has partnered with other state agencies and advised the Governor and the Legislature on ways to incentivize and strengthen community collaborations.
 This section summarizes the Commission's efforts to catalyze school-based mental health partnerships.